elasticio/api-docs/source/includes/_contracts.md

 #### Authorization

-Client has to be a member of the Contract or to have `TenantAdmin` role (contact support team to get this role).
+A client has to be a member of the Contract's scope or belong to the `Tenant Admin` users group (please contact our support department to get this specific role).

 ### URL Parameters